marchon/artifact/design/data/purpose.md

   which allows you to express the expected state of a project _as only data_ and which makes clear assertions using these expected values.

+# REQ-frontend
+The frontend for artifact is probably the most important piece of design for creating a pleasant user experience.

+The frontend shall be presented as a single page application with the following major components:
+- [[.view]]: the user should be able to view an artifact and its relationship to other artifacts.
+- [[.edit]]: the user should be able to create, modify and delete artifacts.
+- [[.search]]: the user should be able to search artifacts and easily see how all artifacts relate to each other.

 # SPC-lint
 partof: REQ-data
 ###